 With nondurable identity your objects will not have a unique identity in the datastore.
 This type of identity is typically for log files, history files etc where you aren't going to access the object by key, but instead by a different parameter.
 In the datastore the table will typically not have a primary key.
-To specify that a class is to use nondurable identity with JDO you would add the following to the MetaData for the class.
+To specify that a class is to use nondurable identity with JDO you would define metadata like this